 As the world's population continues to grow, the birthing of new churches is greatly needed.
 Empowering through prayer and evangelizing the unreached are necessary components of Great Commission faithfulness, as I have previously discussed.
 The third necessary component of GC faithfulness is establishing churches.
-As one examines the book of Acts, the strategy of the apostles and early believers is apparent - plant churches.
+As one examines the book of Acts, the strategy of the apostles and early believers is apparent - plant new churches and disciple existing churches.
+First, let's think about planting new churches.